 New Freedom Academy is located in Canterbury, New Hampshire in the sun-lit backroads of sleepy Central New Hampshire.
 Tucked away in the pastoral pockets of quiet farm and country land, this NH drug rehab facility sits on 17 acres of soothing respite.
 The intimate drug rehabilitation center campus is both hidden and conveniently accessed by major routes North and South.

 Central New Hampshire and Historic Shaker Region

 Canterbury, N.H. is a small town of approximately 2,300 residents, stretching over 44 miles.
 Bordered by Merrimack River and Soucook River, the town is mostly farms and forest (home to Ayers State Forest and Shaker State Forest).
 The town is probably best known for its historic landmark and fair of the same name: Shaker Village, which is a preserved designation of one of the nation’s first Shaker communities.

-Canterbury is bordered by a number of New Hampshire towns: Webster to the west; Tilton, Belmont, and Gilmanton to the north; Pittsfield to the east; and Loudon and Concord to the south.
+Canterbury also borders a number of New Hampshire towns: Webster to the west; Tilton, Belmont, and Gilmanton to the north; Pittsfield to the east; and Loudon and Concord to the south.
 Canterbury is only about 15 minutes from the state capital, Concord; which is home to a lively yet quaint city of arts, culture, shopping, and recreation.
-Route 93, one of the state’s major highways can also be picked up in Concord, which makes New Freedom Academy’s location convenient for travel from any direction, especially from north and south.
+Route 93, one of the state’s major highways can also be picked up in Concord.
+This makes New Freedom Academy’s location convenient for travel from any direction, especially from north and south.

 NH Drug Rehab Close to Boston and MA Suburbs